 Who were the biggest winners?

-The largest political bloc to emerge is the center-right grouping, led by former prime minister Silvio Berlusconi’s Forza Italia (Go Italy).
+The largest political bloc to emerge is the center-right grouping, led by former Prime Minister Silvio Berlusconi’s Forza Italia (Go Italy).
 Surprisingly, the strongest party within the bloc is now the Northern League, a nativist, nationalist party that tallied around 18 percent of the vote – a swing that increases their seats in the lower house from 22 to 123.
-By contrast, Forza Italia, which had been seen as the senior partner, only received around 14 percent of the vote.
+By contrast, Forza Italia, which had been seen as the senior partner, received about 14 percent of the vote.

 Matteo Salvini, the leader of the Northern League, claimed Monday that his party had the right to lead the new government.

 The Northern League took the hardest anti-immigration line during the campaign; its “Italians First” message resonated with an electorate anxious over illegal migration flows that have seen 600,000 people cross the Mediterranean in the past four years, many in smugglers’ boats from Libya.